spryker/spryker-docs/docs/about/all/releases/security-release-notes-202409.0.md

 ## Vulnerability in Twig third-party dependency

-Twig third-party dependency was vulnerable to Protection Mechanism Failure due to the incomplete enforcement of sandbox security measures.
+Twig third-party dependency was vulnerable to Protection Mechanism Failure because the incomplete enforcement of sandbox security measures.
 An attacker could potentially execute arbitrary code or access unauthorized data by crafting malicious templates that exploit this oversight.

 ### Affected modules